The-Tasty-Jaffa/Tasty-Jaffa-cogs/README.md

 ***

-Feel free to make any git issues, or even a PR!
+Feel free to make any git issue.
 Any suggestions or support for the cogs would be apreciated.

-###### 2017 - 2021 The Tasty Jaffa - contact@thetastyjaffa.com
+###### 2017 - present The Tasty Jaffa - contact@thetastyjaffa.com
 ###### No warranty provided with this software